— FRUIT

 Quince

-These large yellow pears are raw, rock and hard but when you process them into juice, compote or in a cake they become very tasty!
-It is perfect in combination with sweet/ salty dishes and is often used to make juice, tea, liqueur and wine with.
+These large, yellow pears are rock hard when eaten raw, but when processed into juice, compote or in cake they magically become super tasteful!
+It’s the perfect ingredient for sweet-savory dishes and is often used to make juice, tea, liqueur and wine.

 Availability quinces